fusepoolP3/overall-architecture/data-transformer-api.md

 #### Example 3
-Transforming data using the asynchronous transformer `http://example.org/asynchronous-transformer`
+Transforming data using the transformer `http://example.org/asynchronous-transformer` which handles the request asynchronously.

 Request 1